 Managed laptops are usable in and out of the Aalto networks.

-Having a valid Aalto account you have two primary options: workstations and Triton.
+With a valid Aalto account, you have two primary options: workstations and Triton.
 The Aalto workstations have basic scientific software installed.
-From the workstations, you can use the HTCondor distributed computing framework.

 Most demanding computing at Aalto is performed on Triton, the Aalto high performance computing cluster.
-It is a fairly standard medium-sized cluster, and it’s main advantage is the close integration into the Aalto environment: it shares Aalto accounts, its data storage (2PB) is also available on workstations, and has local support.
+It is a fairly standard medium-sized cluster, and it’s main advantage is the close integration into the Aalto environment: it shares Aalto accounts, its data storage (5PB) is also available on workstations, and has local support.
 If you need dedicated resources, you can purchase them and they can be managed by Science IT team as part of Triton so that you get dedicated resources and can easily scale to the full power of Triton.
 Triton is part of the Finnish Grid and Cloud Infrastructure.
 Triton is the largest publically known computing cluster in Finland after the CSC clusters.
-Triton provides a web-based interface via JupyterHub.
-To get started with Triton, request access, check the tutorials sequence, and you’ll learn all you need.
+Triton provides a web-based interface via JupyterHub and Open OnDemand.
+To get started with Triton, request access, check the tutorials sequence (or quickstart guide if you know the basics), and you’ll learn all you need.

 CSC (the Finnish IT Center for Science) is a government-owned organization which provides a lot of services, most notably huge HPC clusters, data, and IT infrastructure services to the academic sector.
 All of their services are free to the academic community (paid directly by the state of Finland).
 They also coordinate the Finnish Grid and Cloud Infrastructure.
 They have the largest known clusters in Finland.